snwh/zombie-icon-theme/README.md

-# Zombie Icons
+# Zombie Icon Theme

-A revival of the Human icon theme
+A modern revival/recreation of the Human icon theme.

 Zombie is distributed under the terms of a Creative Commons Attribution-Share Alike 4.0 license.